 We analyze sovereign risk by applying our criteria "Incorporating Sovereign Risk In Rating Structured Finance Securities: Methodology And Assumptions," published on Jan.
 30, 2019.
-Given our unsolicited long-term 'AAA' sovereign credit rating on Denmark, this risk does not constrain our rating on DLR Kredit Capital Centre B's covered bond program.
+Given our unsolicited long-term 'AAA' sovereign credit rating on Denmark, this risk does not constrain our rating on the covered bond program.

-Environmental, social, and governance (ESG) factors
+Environmental, social, and governance (ESG)